TrixiS/aiogram3-form/README.md

 Supported form filter kinds: sync function, async function, aiogram magic filter.

 If your filter is a function (sync or async), it should take `aiogram.types.Message` as the first argument and return `False`, if it does not pass.
-If a filter passed, it should return the value you want in your form data.
+If a filter passed, it should return a value you want in your form data.

 Magic filters return `None` on failure, so it's a special case that is handled differently.